-The person leading this medical research study, Dr. Chirinos, is named as an inventor on a patent application on the concept of using potassium nitrate for the treatment of heart failure with preserved ejection fraction but not for aortic stenosis.
-Therefore, the researcher cannot benefit financially from the results of this research study.
+The chair for this research study is named as an inventor on a patent application on the concept of using potassium nitrate for the treatment of heart failure with preserved ejection fraction.
+Therefore, the researcher could benefit financially from the results of this research study.
+The Principal Investigator at the University of Pennsylvania, who will be making all decisions about your safe participation in the study, does not have any financial conflicts of interest.
 If you would like more information, please ask the researchers or the study coordinator.